“I have met my self and I am going to care for her fiercely.”

 About Me

-I started to see the truth one day when I was walking off a pedway and going down an escalator to get to my office building.
-I was feeling a little wobbly in my stilettos and had to hold the railing for fear I would fall into the people in front of me.
+I started to see the truth one day when walking off a pedway and going down an escalator to get to my office building.
+I was feeling a little wobbly in my heels and had to hold the railing for fear I would fall into the people in front of me.
 Opposite me were people coming up the escalator and I wondered if they could see behind the curtain.
 Could they see that I was still drunk from the previous night and that I was a mess?
 Part of me wanted to scream out “I need help, can’t anyone see that I need help”.
 They just smiled as they passed and seemed not to notice.
 I was a master of disguise in those days, always looking like I had it all together.
-When I did get to my office I went into the washroom and cried.
-I knew something had to change but I couldn’t imagine how I would do it.
-By lunch, I had pushed the pain into that place where you put the things you want to forget.
-That was my life, day after day.
-Waking up full of remorse, feeling sick, disgusted with myself, feeling like a fraud because no one knew, and over-filling that place where things go to be forgotten.

 By the time I reached 38, I had evolved into a daily drinker consuming multiple bottles a night.
 That wasn’t how I was meant to live.
 My coping mechanisms were no longer working.
 If alcohol was keeping it all together then why was it all falling apart?